PaulWang1905/Readings/category/Ontology.md

 ## 2023-01-28
 [**Foundations of ontology-based data access under bag semantics**](https://doi.org/10.1016/j.artint.2019.02.003)
-*Charalampos Nikolaou,Egor V. Kostylev,George Konstantinidis, Mark Kaminski, Bernardo Cuenca Grau, Ian Horrocks.* 2019-09.
+*Charalampos Nikolaou, Egor V. Kostylev, George Konstantinidis, Mark Kaminski, Bernardo Cuenca Grau, Ian Horrocks.* 2019-09.
 > This article proposes and studies a bag semantics for OBDA which provides a solid foundation for the future study of aggregate and analytic queries.